Need to talk? Call 1800 882 436.

 • monitor your progress and suggest strategies to help your labour

-• monitor the baby's heartbeat and other signs of their wellbeing
+• monitor your baby's heartbeat and other signs of wellbeing

 • get extra medical help if needed

-If you’ve chosen a home birth, your midwife will manage your labour and the birth.
-They might need to call an ambulance to take you to hospital if complications arise that require medical intervention.
+If you plan to have a home birth, your midwife will manage your labour and the birth.
+They will be supported by at least one other registered midwife.
+If there are complications, your midwife might need to call an ambulance if you need medical intervention.

 Midwives can't give epidurals.
 These can only be given in a hospital by an anaesthetist.